Roee-Bar/MentorMatch/README.md

 - View supervisor capacity and availability

 ### For Supervisors
-- Set and manage supervision capacity
+- View applications submitted to you
+- Track application statistics (total, pending, under review, approved)
-- Review and respond to student applications
+- Review student project proposals
-- Manage project workload efficiently
+- Manage supervision workload efficiently
-- Communicate with students through the platform
+- Dashboard with application cards and status tracking

 ### For Administrators
 - Monitor all projects and assignments